 Companies have started to adjust the fringe benefits provided to IT Professionals.
 A full historical comparison of trends in benefits is included with the full version of the Janco IT Salary Survey.

 Top Paid CIOs

-The top compensation for highest paid CIO is now $4.9 million and that is for Filippo Passerini of P&G. From public filings at the SEC we have found that there at least 19 other CIOs who's compensation exceeds $1 million.
+The top compensation for highest paid CIO is now $12.5 million and that is for Michael Schroepfer of Facebook.
+From public data we have found that there at least 28 other CIOs who's compensation exceeds $1 million.